creyme/CreymeTwitter/README.md

 The following **additional** features are implemented:

-- [x] Launch Screen with twitter zoom nimation
+- [x] Launch Screen with twitter zoom animation
 - [x] TextView input validation, won't accept blank spaces for tweet.
 - [x] User won't be able to send tweet with more than 140 characters.
 - [x] TextView input validation won't accept blank spaces or enters for tweet.